jlukosky/jlukosky/_posts/2019-06-11-Heading-for-disaster-correcting-heading-levels-in-page-footers-and-asides.md

 1. Headings in the footer don't sequence after the main area and
 2. Applying code without understanding what the effects are.
 Yes, even if a tester is shouting "this has to be fixed!".

-## The alternative: reset the heading order
+## The alternative: reset the top heading of independent sections to level 2

 The aside element implicitly has the complementary landmark role.
 Complementary landmarks should relate to the main content at a similar level in the DOM while remaining meaningful when separated from the main content.
 Clearly, headings in the aside (or complementary landmark) should begin with level 2.